-The university is accredited by The Higher Learning Commission of the North Central Association of Colleges and Secondary Schools.
+The university is accredited by The Higher Learning Commission.
 The Bachelor of Business Administration, Bachelor of Applied Arts & Sciences and Bachelor of Science in Organizational Leadership programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 SECTION XI ONLINE MAJORS